Applicability

 test_tortoise.py.Fill in the following content in the

-test_tortoise.pyfile:from tortoise import Tortoise, run_async from tortoise.models import Model from tortoise import fields import asyncio # Define the model from datetime import datetime class User(Model): id = fields.IntField(pk=True) username = fields.CharField(max_length=50, null=False) email = fields.CharField(max_length=100, unique=True, null=False) password_hash = fields.CharField(max_length=255, null=False) created_at = fields.DatetimeField(auto_now_add=True, null=False) updated_at = fields.DatetimeField(auto_now=True, null=True) def __str__(self): return f"{self.username} ({self.email})" class Meta: table = "users" # Database configuration DB_CONFIG = { 'connections': { 'oceanbase': { 'engine': 'tortoise.backends.mysql', 'credentials': { 'host': 'xxx.xxx.xxx.xxx', 'port': 2881, 'user': 'test_user001@mysql001', 'password': '******', 'database': 'test', } }, }, 'apps': { 'models': { 'models': ['__main__'], # Models in the current file 'default_connection': 'oceanbase', } }, 'use_tz': False, 'timezone': 'Asia/Shanghai', } async def init_db(): # Initialize the database connection await Tortoise.init(config=DB_CONFIG) # Create tables await Tortoise.generate_schemas() async def main(): # Initialize the database await init_db() # Insert data from datetime import datetime await User.create( username='john_doe', email='john@example.com', password_hash='hashed_password_123', created_at=datetime.now(), updated_at=datetime.now() ) # Update data user = await User.filter(email='john@example.com').first() if user: user.username = 'john_updated' user.updated_at = datetime.now() await user.save() # Query data users = await User.all() for user in users: print(user) # Close database connection await Tortoise.close_connections() if __name__ == '__main__': run_async(main())
+test_tortoise.pyfile is as follows:from tortoise import Tortoise, run_async from tortoise.models import Model from tortoise import fields import asyncio # Define the model from datetime import datetime class User(Model): id = fields.IntField(pk=True) username = fields.CharField(max_length=50, null=False) email = fields.CharField(max_length=100, unique=True, null=False) password_hash = fields.CharField(max_length=255, null=False) created_at = fields.DatetimeField(auto_now_add=True, null=False) updated_at = fields.DatetimeField(auto_now=True, null=True) def __str__(self): return f"{self.username} ({self.email})" class Meta: table = "users" # Database configuration DB_CONFIG = { 'connections': { 'oceanbase': { 'engine': 'tortoise.backends.mysql', 'credentials': { 'host': 'xxx.xxx.xxx.xxx', 'port': 2881, 'user': 'test_user001@mysql001', 'password': '******', 'database': 'test', } }, }, 'apps': { 'models': { 'models': ['__main__'], # Models in the current file 'default_connection': 'oceanbase', } }, 'use_tz': False, 'timezone': 'Asia/Shanghai', } async def init_db(): # Initialize the database connection await Tortoise.init(config=DB_CONFIG) # Create the table await Tortoise.generate_schemas() async def main(): # Initialize the database await init_db() # Insert data from datetime import datetime await User.create( username='john_doe', email='john@example.com', password_hash='hashed_password_123', created_at=datetime.now(), updated_at=datetime.now() ) # Update data user = await User.filter(email='john@example.com').first() if user: user.username = 'john_updated' user.updated_at = datetime.now() await user.save() # Query data users = await User.all() for user in users: print(user) # Close the database connection await Tortoise.close_connections() if __name__ == '__main__': run_async(main())

 Step 4: Run the test_tortoise.py file

-Navigate to the directory where
+Go to the directory where the

 cd ~/orm-demoRun the